uditalias/injex/website/docs/basic-example.md

 ```
 Like before, let's go over the important lines (3, 4, 6):

-Lines 3 and 4 should be familiar, we define and register the module and mark it as a singleton module.
+Lines 3 and 4 should be familiar.
+We define and register the module and mark it as a singleton module.

-In line 6, we tells Injex to inject all the modules with the `MailProvider` alias name into a dictionary called `mailProviders` wich is a member of the `MailService` class, the `"Type"` in line 7 tells Injex what will be the key for this dictionary (line 8 in our mail providers from before).
+In line 6, we tell Injex to inject all the modules with the `MailProvider` alias name into a dictionary object called `mailProviders` which is a member of the `MailService` class, the `"Type"` in line 7 tells Injex what will be the key for this dictionary (line 8 in our mail providers from before).

 ## Bootstrap